 Listed below are some common dangers of sleep apnea

-These are constant feeling of fatigue as the body has not fully rested.
-Feeling of agitation and mood swing.
+These are constant feelings of fatigue as the body has not fully rested.
+Feeling of agitation and mood swings.
 This is a result of not having enough rest.
 Unable to concentrate and fully focus on what you are doing.
 Feeling sleepy during the day.
-This is a major concern especially if your profession involves activities which need high level of alertness, like working in construction site or even driving etc. Beware, this is one cause which may be a danger to you and others.
+This is a major concern especially if your profession involves activities that need a high level of alertness, like working in a construction site or even driving, etc. Beware, this is one cause that may be a danger to you and others.

-Increase risk of heart problem.
+Increase the risk of heart problems.
 Depending on the “intensity” of sleep apnea that you are having, appropriate treatment can be taken to help you with it.

 What can treat your sleep apnea

 What treatment is used depends on the person who wants to stop snoring, and how dangerous the snoring is.
 For a simple snoring problem, your doctor will first recommend simple noninvasive solutions like making changes in your lifestyle.
 If these don’t work, you can decide on a device that will be suitable for your condition.